milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 new Wave('trashcollector').play().setVolume(0.2)
 ```

-So currently I'm becoming autistic.
+So currently I'm trying to become autistic.

 That's from my current Thesis working title: